-Perhaps this is the very value of the term - to emphasize that there are four separate but interactive variables (scope, quality, time and cost) rather than just three as in the old and obsolete view of Triple Constraint (time, cost and performance.)
-Thus, quality, the most enduring variable of the four when it comes to project success, is given new prominence.
-It should be stressed here again that quality means Quality Grade, i.e. the measure of level or class (utility to world-class) as distinct from Quality Conformance, i.e. "conformance to specified requirements".
+To clarify, there are four separate but interrelated variables involved: scope, quality, time and cost.
+13 Thus, quality, 14 the most enduring variable of the four when it comes to project success, is given new prominence.
+It should be stressed here that quality means Quality Grade, i.e. the measure of level or class (utility to world-class) as distinct from Quality Conformance, i.e. "conformance to specified requirements".

-Interestingly, the "dimensions of the Tetrad" are affected by the skills and experience, i.e. the expertise and hence efficiency, of the team doing the work.
-The more "expertise" the team has, the higher their situational awareness and the faster their "learn-rate".
+There is, however, another variable that impacts the relationship between the project work and the time and cost of record, and that is the skills and experience and hence efficiency of those doing the work on the project.
+The more "expertise" the team has, the higher their situational awareness and the faster is their "learn-rate".
 In addition they can typically perform tasks faster because of their prior learning.
 These capabilities allow teams of experts to achieve more with less.

-This ability expands what can be achieved and hence affects the size and shape of the Tetrad.
-This point is often lost on managers who see resources as fully interchangeable and homogeneous.
+This ability expands what can be achieved and hence affects the relationship between work and consequent cost and schedule.
+This point is often lost on managers who see human resources as little more than being fully interchangeable and homogeneous.
+It seems difficult to get across the idea that, when appropriate, the adoption of more experienced, and consequently more expensive, staff can produce better results faster, and at lower overall cost.